EnterpriseDB/tpa/docs/src/tpaexec-hooks.md

 You can go on to do whatever you want after this stage.

+If you use this hook to make changes to any configuration files that were generated or altered during the TPAexec deployment, you run the risk that the next `tpaexec deploy` will overwrite your changes (since TPAexec doesn't know what your hook might have done).

 ## BDR3 hooks

 These hooks are specific to BDRv3 deployments.